bethkux/ASS_ENR1/Milestone1/identification_of_responsibilities.md

 #### Responsibilities

-##### Lecture Management Responsibilities
+##### Lecture management responsibilities
-- Facilitate creation of new lectures
+- Facilitate creation of new lectures.
-- Display existing lectures
+- Display existing lectures.
-- Allow editting of existing lectures
+- Allow editing of existing lectures.
-- Update the teacher's list of taught courses
+- Update the teacher's list of taught courses.
 - Log all lecture changes for reference.
 - Transmit changes to courses to the database.
 - Notify the affected students of the changes.

-##### Management Authorization Responsibilities
+##### Management authorization responsibilities
 - Validate teacher permissions.
-- Allow granting permissions to other teachers for managing related course tickets
+- Allow granting permissions to other teachers for managing related course tickets.

-##### Lecture Validation Responsibilities
+##### Lecture validation responsibilities
 - Check for time conflicts and invalid entries.
-- Check for physical capacities of lecture rooms
+- Check for physical capacities of lecture rooms.

+---

-### Feature: Faculty initiated enrollment management
+### Feature: Faculty-initiated enrollment management

-As a teacher/SDO, I want a way make enrollments on behalf of students, so that they can be enrolled if student's can't make self-enrollments.
+As a teacher/SDO, I want a way to make enrollments on behalf of students, so that they can be enrolled if students cannot make self-enrollments.

 #### Feature Breakdown:
 1. Teacher opens the lecture management interface.
 2. Teacher chooses to create a new enrollment.
-2. Teacher selects the course and the student for enrollment.
+3. Teacher selects the course and the student for enrollment.
-3  System verifies and registers the enrollment
+4. The system verifies and registers the enrollment.
 5. The system sends notifications of the enrollment.

-##### Lecture Management Responsibilities
+#### Responsibilities

+##### Enrollment management responsibilities
-- Add enrollments
+- Add enrollments.
-- Remove enrollments
+- Remove enrollments.
-- Update course capacity
+- Update course capacity.

-##### Management Authorization Responsibilities
+##### Management authorization responsibilities
 - Validate teacher permissions.
-- Allow granting permissions to other teachers for managing enrollments
+- Allow granting permissions to other teachers for managing enrollments.

 ##### Enrollment validation responsibilities
-- Validate compliance with faculty rules
+- Validate compliance with faculty rules.
 - Verify course capacity.
 - Check for time conflicts.

 ##### Notification responsibilities
-- Notify enrolled student
+- Notify the enrolled student.
-- Notify of failures
+- Notify of failures.

+---

 ### Feature: Export of Student Personal Data

 As a student department officer, I want to export student information, so I can share it easily with institutions such as healthcare or government offices.

 #### Feature Breakdown:
 1. SDO navigates to the “Data Export” section in the system.
 2. The system loads a list of available student data categories (e.g., name, ID, address, enrollment status, IBAN, etc.).
 3. SDO selects which data fields should be included in the export.